 The all-new WordPress version was available for download from November 12, 2019.
 Anybody who wants to update its theme can download it from the WordPress official site or you can also download it from here.

 It is common to see that every customer’s site is different so we highly recommend in utilizing the one-click staging environment.
 You can easily clone your live WordPress site in a short span of time.
 This will help you to create a backup of your WordPress site so that you can check whether your existing themes and plugins are compatible with the new WordPress 5.3 or not.

 Now we are going to discuss how you can update your previous WordPress version to the new WordPress 5.3 version.
 To do this you will have to follow the following steps:

 To update your existing site with WordPress 5.3 the very first thing you have to do is to click on the “Updates” icon in your WordPress admin dashboard.

 - Now click on the “Update Now “ button.

-After having a long discussion it is now the time to wrap up this article.
-Here in this article, we have learnt a lot about the exciting features and improvements in WordPress 5.3.
+After having a long discussion it is now time to wrap up this article.
+Here in this article, we have learned a lot about the exciting features and improvements in WordPress 5.3.

-The new WordPress5.3 provides better support for PHP 7.4 and also minimize the chances of failure of the website.
-The developers created this update by rendering small changes, bug fixing and deprecations so that the admin and the user both can enjoy a user-friendly interface.
+The new WordPress5.3 provides better support for PHP 7.4 and also minimizes the chances of failure of the website.
+The developers created this update by rendering small changes, bug fixing, and deprecations so that the admin and the user both can enjoy a user-friendly interface.

 We have tried to mention each and every specific detail in a more informative way so that you can easily understand the exciting features and benefits of using the WordPress 5.3 version.